 In 2006, the Organization and Denver Educational Broadcasting (a/k/a "KUVO") formed a non-profit Organization, Five Points Media Center Holdings, Inc. (FPMCH).
 This entity purchased the building at 2900 Welton Street, Denver, Colorado on December 14, 2006.
 The purchase price was funded solely by the assumption of an existing note on the building, payable to the City & County of Denver.
 The fair market value of the building was appraised and the Organization recorded their share as reflected above on the Building line item.
 In March, 2007, the building was divided into condominium units as FPMCH filed a "Condominium Declaration" to convert the property at 2900 Welton Street into a Condominium Association.
-In May, 2007, FPMCH issued special warranty deeds to the Organization and KUVO to document their respective ownership shares in the Condominium Association 68.7% and 31.3%, respectively.
+In May, 2007, FPMCH issued special warranty deeds to the Organization 68.7% and 31.3%, respectively.